firebase/firebase-cpp-sdk/gma/src/include/firebase/gma/internal/README.md

 # Firebase C++ Open Source Development

+**NOTE: For internal use only.**

-This folder contains the header files that are currently used only for internal usage.
+This folder contains experimental header files that are internal and experimental.
-Users shouldn't expect any stability guarantees for code in this folder, and any public usage is discouraged.
+Users shouldn't expect any stability guarantees for code in this folder, and any public usage is discouraged and  will not be supported.